 Committee Members Independent

 Audit Committee Marcus Rhodes, Chair Yes

 Peter Lilley Yes

-Committee Members Independent

 James Rawls Yes

 Compensation and Nomination Committee Peter Lilley, Chair Yes

 Piers Johnson Yes

 Reserves Committee Piers Johnson, Chair Yes

 Peter Lilley Yes

 James Rawls Yes

 Dr. David Robson No

+Strategic Risk Committee (3) Zalmay Khalilzad (2) , Chair Yes

+Peter Lilley Yes

+Piers Johnson Yes

+Dr. David Robson No

-Executive Board (Executive Committee) Dr. David Robson No
+Executive Board (Executive Committee) Dr. David Robson, Chair No

 Bernard Murphy No

 Elizabeth Landles No

 Julian Hammond (1) No

-Notes: (1) On January 17, 2012, Mr. Julian Hammond was appointed to the Board of Directors of the Company.
-Mr. Hammond has also been appointed as a member of the Executive Board of the Company but, as of the date of this report, not to any of the Board Committees detailed below.
+- On January 17, 2012, Mr. Julian Hammond was appointed to the Board of Directors of the Company.
+Mr. Hammond has also been appointed as a member of the Executive Board of the Company but, as of the date of this report, not to any of the other Board Committees detailed below. - On July 6, 2012, Ambassador Zalmay Khalilzad was appointed to the Board of Directors of the Company.
+Ambassador Khalilzad has also been appointed as chairman of the Strategic Risk Committee. - The Strategic Risk Committee was formed on July 19, 2012.

-The Board and the President and Chief Executive Officer have established a written position description for the Company's President and Chief Executive Officer.
-The CEO's prime responsibility is to lead the Company.
-The CEO formulates company policies and proposed action plans in conjunction with the officers of the Company and presents the same to the Board for approval.
+The Board and the President and Executive Chairman have established a written position description for the Company's Executive Chairman.
+The Executive Chairman's prime responsibility is to lead the Company.
+The Executive Chairman formulates company policies and proposed action plans in conjunction with the officers of the

+Company and presents the same to the Board for approval.
 The Board approves the goals, the objectives and policies within which the Company is managed and then reviews and evaluates performance against these objectives.
-Reciprocally, the CEO keeps the Board fully informed of the progress of the Company towards achievement of its established goals and of all material deviations.
+Reciprocally, the Executive Chairman keeps the Board fully informed of the progress of the Company towards achievement of its established goals and of all material deviations.